Advanced search

 4.1 Therapeutic indications

-Special Diagnostic Considerations for ADHD in children
+Special diagnostic considerations for ADHD in children and adolescents

-Treatment must be under the supervision of a specialist in childhood behavioural disorders.
 Diagnosis should be made according to DSM criteria or the guidelines in ICD and should be based on a complete history and evaluation of the patient.
 Diagnosis cannot be made solely on the presence of one or more symptom.

 The specific aetiology of this syndrome is unknown, and there is no single diagnostic test.
-Adequate diagnosis requires the use of medical and specialised psychological, educational and social resources.
+Adequate diagnosis requires the use of medical and specialised psychological, educational, and social resources.

-A comprehensive treatment programme, typically includes psychological, educational and social measures as well as pharmacotherapy and is aimed at stabilising children with a behavioural syndrome characterised by symptoms which may include chronic history of short attention span, distractibility, emotional lability, impulsivity, moderate to severe hyperactivity, minor neurological signs and abnormal EEG.
+A comprehensive treatment programme typically includes psychological, educational, and social measures as well as pharmacotherapy and is aimed at stabilising children with a behavioural syndrome characterised by symptoms which may include chronic history of short attention span, distractibility, emotional lability, impulsivity, moderate to severe hyperactivity, minor neurological signs, and abnormal EEG.
 Learning may or may not be impaired.

 Methylphenidate treatment is not indicated in all children with this syndrome and the decision to use the drug must be based on a very thorough assessment of the severity and the chronicity of the child's symptoms in relation to the child's age.